HandBrake/HandBrake-docs/source/en/latest/get-handbrake/where-to-get-handbrake.markdown

 ## HandBrake releases and nightly builds

-Official [HandBrake releases](https://handbrake.fr/downloads.php) and [nightly builds](https://handbrake.fr/nightly.php) are available for Linux, OS X, and Windows.
+Official [HandBrake releases](https://handbrake.fr/downloads.php) and [nightly builds](https://handbrake.fr/nightly.php) are available for Linux, Mac, and Windows.

 Ubuntu Linux users should install the [official release PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-releases) or the [official snapshots PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-git-snapshots).
 The PPA may work, but is not tested, on other Debian-compatible distributions.
 Users of other BSD- and *nix-like distributions may compile from source.